bfioritto/bethfioritto/_posts/2017-05-10-does-your-logo-matter.markdown

 <div class="caption">Old Timey Ice Cream...Sounds yummy!</div>

-They begin telling themselves a story about your brand based on whatever information they have (your logo, perhaps something they heard word of mouth)...
+They begin telling themselves a story about your brand based on whatever information they have (your logo, what they've heard word of mouth)...

 <img src="/images/confirmation_bias_2.jpg" alt="...like when grandma took us for ice cream in the summer!" width="100%">